wglobke/COBOL-reverse-shell/README.md

   <tt>sin_len_sin_family</tt> as 2

 since this will be byte-swapped by IBM COBOL and thus be put in the correct order for the <tt>sockaddr</tt> structure.
+If you want to run this on Linux, there is no <tt>sin_len</tt> field, but <tt>sin_family</tt> is two bytes long instead, so the overall size does not differ.
+To get the order right after the byte-swap, you would have to assign the value 0x0200, or decimal 512, to the variable <tt>sin_len_sin_family</tt> on Linux.

 It is interesting to see the corresponding C-code.
 This can be obtained by